 [EDIT: For up-to-date real interest rate charts see here.]

 Here we present a consolidated view of real rates around the globe.
 As usual real interest rates in the perpetually-monetizing West are in deep negative territory (although be warned that they’re moving strongly higher at present).
 In contrast, real rates in Japan and the Czech.
 Republic are deteriorating rapidly.

-The enigma that is eccentricity can be unraveled by grasping of this single statement; that which you perceive is both a matter of the object of your perception (in this case; the eccentric person) and your apparatus of perception.
+The enigma that is eccentricity can be unraveled by grasping this single statement; that which you perceive is a matter of the object of your perception and your apparatus of perception.
 Eccentricity, then, is as much a quirk of the popular mind as it is of a particular person.
-So with the assumption that you seek creativeness and intrigue — here’s how to think eccentrically, find your edge and risk little for lots.
+So with the assumption that you seek creativeness and insight — here’s how to think eccentrically, find your edge and risk little for lots.